Monica Gill

 Monica Gill is an American model, actress and beauty pageant titleholder.
-She won the Miss India Worldwide 2014 on 21 June 2014.
-She is also Miss India USA winner on 26 November 2013 while serving as Miss India New England.
-In 2015, she participated in MTV India show India's Next Top Model.
+She won Miss India USA in 2013 and won Miss India Worldwide in 2014.
+In 2015, she participated in the MTV India show India's Next Top Model.

 Career

 Gill was working in pharmaceuticals trying to figure out if she wanted to pursue her medical career.
 After winning Miss India Worldwide USA, Gill decided to pursue Bollywood in India.
-Her pageant win opened up many doors in the Indian film industry including a meeting with Tips that lead to a three-film deal.
+Her pageant win opened up doors in the Indian film industry including a meeting with Tips Industries that lead to a three-film deal.
 Gill was originally hoping to land roles in Bollywood but her Hindi-speaking skills were an issue.
-Coming from Punjabi family, Gill was fluent in speaking Punjabi and decided to pursue Punjabi films instead.
+As a fluent Punjabi speaker, she decided to pursue Punjabi films instead.
 Gill landed a talent agent in Mumbai and went to acting school before making her film debut.

-Gill made her Punjabi film debut in the 2016 Tips' film Ambarsariya opposite Diljit Dosanjh.
+Gill made her Punjabi film debut in the 2016 film Ambarsariya opposite Diljit Dosanjh.
 That year, she went on to star in three back to back blockbuster Punjabi films.
 The following year, she made her Hindi film debut in the 2017 film Firangi.
-In 2018, she was seen in the Hindi film Paltan, where she played love interest to Harshvardhan Rane.
+In 2018, she was seen in the Hindi film Paltan, where she played the love interest of, Harshvardhan Rane.
 In 2019, she acted in Punjabi-language period drama Yaara Ve.
-Monica supported the 2020–2021 Indian farmers' protest.

 Personal life

-Gill met Gurshawn Sahota, a California-based dentist at her cousin's wedding.
-The couple maintained a long-distance relationship, getting engaged in 2018.
-Gill moved back home with her parents to plan her wedding but due to the pandemic, their wedding has been on hold until it is safe to hold inperson events.
+Gill met Gurshawn Sahota, a California-based dentist, at her cousin's wedding.
+The couple had long-distance relationship and were engaged in 2018.
+Gill moved back home with her parents to plan her wedding but delayed their wedding due to the COVID-19 pandemic.
+Gill and Sahota separated in Nov 2021.

-Gill and Sahota parted ways due to irreconcilable differences in Nov 2021.
-She is single and currently living in New York City.
+Gill supported the 2020–2021 Indian farmers' protest.